Visiting Australia? What to Know Before You Go

 Anyway, it helps to be prepared when travelling to to any new place and Oz is no exception.

 Whether you’re visiting Australia for the first time, or coming for a return trip, these tips (written from a local’s perspective) should help make your holiday easier and with luck, prepare you for any sort of surprises.
+We also have tips on what not to do when visiting Australia, which will be helpful.

 1. Don’t travel to Australia without a visa